 - The amount of money you paid in premiums

-- Whether the life insurance policy had cash value
+- Whether the life insurance plan had cash value

 When your beneficiary chooses to receive the payout in installments

-When the death benefit goes to the deceased’s estate
+When the payout goes to the deceased’s estate

-If your estate receives the death benefit after your death, this money could be subject to tax.
+If your estate receives the death benefit after your death, this cash could be subject to tax.

 What about beneficiaries?